EngineerGuy314/pico-WSPRer/README.md

 Instead of using a TCXO, the extremely precise frequency base needed for the WSPR protocol is obtained by continually "disciplining" the standard crystal oscillator onboard the Pico with the PPS pulses from the GPS module.

 The [WIKI](https://github.com/EngineerGuy314/pico-WSPRer/wiki/pico%E2%80%90WSPRer-(aka-Cheapest-Tracker-in-the-World%E2%84%A2)) has more information, instructions and schematics etc. The project also includes gerber files to make a custom PCB version of the tracker, that is lighter but uses the same firmware as the Pi Pico version.

+A special thanks to the giants on whose shoulders I stood on to make this project:
+  Roman Piksaykin (https://github.com/RPiks/) for the original program base and Kazu (https://github.com/kaduhi/pico-fractional-pll) for the vastly superior method of generating RF with the rp2040's internal PLL

 ![img](https://github.com/user-attachments/assets/a7859439-c92a-4207-a469-404ffbfd11a1)
 ![img2](https://github.com/user-attachments/assets/27b19677-2e85-43d8-b7d3-9103fa6c7361)
 ![v2](https://github.com/user-attachments/assets/7a1ebb38-9a00-44dd-9709-f951d1f45a56)